andrerclaudio/yocto-setup/README.md

  * the `meta-arm` repository which contains the `meta-arm` and `meta-arm-toolchain` layers.
  * the `meta-imx` repository which contains the `meta-bsp` and `meta-sdk` layers.
- * the `meta-boards-nxp` layer, not downloaded as it is already part of this repository, but enabled in `build/conf/bblayers.conf`.<br>
+ * the `meta-board-nxp` layer, not downloaded as it is already part of this repository, but enabled in `build/conf/bblayers.conf`.<br>
-   Please, refer to ***meta-boards-nxp/README*** file to see more details about this layer and its goals.
+   Please, refer to ***meta-board-nxp/README*** file to see more details about this layer and its goals.
  * the `meta-tools` layer, not downloaded as it is already part of this repository, but enabled in `build/conf/bblayers.conf`.<br>
    Please, refer to ***meta-tools/README*** file to see more details about this layer and its goals.